Developing electricity guidelines and standards

 To date, the only Power system security standards that are active under the National Electricity Rules are the Frequency operating standard for the Mainland and Tasmania.

-On 30 March 2017, the Panel commenced the most recent Review of the frequency operating standard for Tasmania and the mainland.
-In November 2017, the Panel published the latest revision of the Frequency operating standard for the Mainland and Tasmania.
+In March 2017 the Panel commenced the most recent Review of the frequency operating standard for Tasmania and the mainland.
+In November 2017 the Panel published the latest revision of the Frequency operating standard for the Mainland and Tasmania.

 |Plant standards||A Registered Participant, AEMO or interested party may request the Panel to determine whether an existing Australian or international standard may be adopted as a plant standard for a particular class of plant.
 To date, no party has requested the Panel to determine this.|